oguzhan-bolukbas/infra-oguzhan-bolukbas/README.md

 ```bash
 arch -x86_64 uname -m
 ```

-- Yo need to see an output like this
+- You need to see an output like this
 ```bash
 x86_64
 ```